Kinetic Monte Carlo

 Add a new CO2 species with -2.337 eV for the Gas energy.

-Add a new CO* species.
-It is a monodentate species.
+Add a new CO* species, which is a monodentate species.

-Add a new O* species.
-It is a monodentate species.
+Add a new O* species, which is a monodentate species.

-In later steps the gas and surface species will be used to setup Clusters and Reactions.
-It is still possible to modify or add new species after setting up Clusters and Reactions.
-In Zacros the species are part of the simulation_input.dat file and are handled the same.
-They will be generated as pyZacros Species in the runscript.
-In pyZacros the Molar fractions are part of the Settings object, to aid more advanced scripting.
+In later steps, the gas and surface species will be used to set up the clusters and reactions, via their respective tabs.
+Note that it is still possible to modify or add new species after setting these up.
+In Zacros, the species are part of the simulation_input.dat file and are handled in the same way.
+In pyZacros, they will be generated as pyZacros Species in the runscript, whilst the molar fractions are part of the Settings object, to aid more advanced scripting.

 Step 3: Specify the lattice structure

 The lattice structure is found on the middle panel.
-There on the left there are tools to build the lattice.
-You can use a Preset from the list, specify the Lattice constant and click Build to create a new lattice.
-This will delete any created Clusters and Reactions, as those depend on the possibly deleted sites.
-The Presets are the default lattices that can be specified in Zacros.
-However, these can be further modified and will be passed on as a Unit-Cell-Defined Periodic Lattice.
+Here you will find tools to build the lattice.
+To create a new lattice, simply select a Preset lattice from the list, specify the Lattice constant and click Build (note, however, that this will delete any created clusters and reactions, as these may depend on the deleted sites).

 Finally it is possible to create new Site types and add new Sites.